likhithadharavath/SalesPrediction/README.md

-Mchine learning project to pridict sale in a store using big mart data.
+## Machine learning project to pridict sale in a store using big mart data.